iq-motion-control/iq-module-communication-doc/docs/clients/persistent_memory.rst

 Matlab
 ~~~~~~

-To use Persistent Memory in Matlab, all IQ communication code must be included in your path.
+To use Persistent Memory in Matlab, all Vertiq communication code must be included in your path.
 This allows
 the creation of a PersistentMemoryClient object.
 See Table 13 for available messages.
 All message strings
 use the Short Names.
 All messages use the standard Get/Set/Save functions.